cf_xarray.accessor.CFAccessor#

 guess_coord_axis(verbose=False)[source]#

 Automagically guesses X, Y, Z, T, latitude, longitude, and adds appropriate attributes.
-Uses regexes from Metpy and inspired by Iris function of same name.

 Existing attributes will not be modified.